Help Save Sharks!

 Sharks are unreasonably feared by people

-Washington state has played a key role in the protection of sharks and is one of eight states that have banned the sale and trade of shark fin products.
+Washington state has played a key role in the protection of sharks and is one of nine states that have banned the sale and trade of shark fin products.
 But there is still an urgent need for responsible management and monitoring at the national, regional, and international levels to prevent the extinction of shark species.
 Tell your representatives in Congress that you want stronger laws protecting sharks.

 SHARKS ARE BEAUTIFUL...